metauni/metauniOS/README.md

 aftman install
 wally install
 rojo serve

+# Now sync with Rojo plugin in Roblox Studio
 ```

+If wally.toml is updated, stop the rojo server, then `wally install` before
+restarting the rojo server.

 ## Publishing
 metauniOS is versioned via the current commit hash and branch - these are printed